NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 It is true that this is much slower used directly --- that is why Nix switched to using SQLite in the first place --- but in combination with a `local-overlay` store this doesn't matter.
 Since non-filesystem data is copied into the `local-overlay` store's DB, it will effectively act as a cache, speeding up future queries.
 Each NAR info file only needs to be read once.

+## "Pivoting" betwen lower store

+Suppose a lower store wants to garbage collect some paths that overlay stores use.
+As written above, this is illegal.
+But if there was a "migration period" where the overlay stores could know what store objects were going to go away, they could copy them to the upper layer.

+A way to implement that by exposed both the old and new versions of the lower store.
+(This is simply enough to do with file systems that expose snapshots; it is out of scope for Nix itself).
+Nix would them look at both the old and new lower stores, compute the diff, and then copy things over.

+This goes well with the "fsck" operation, which also needs to check the entire upper layer for dangling references.